-According to a journalist from the Chicago Tribune in the film, American babies are born with the highest levels of flame retardant chemicals of any place in the world.
+According to a journalist from the Chicago Tribune in the film "Merchants of Doubt," American babies are born with the highest levels of flame retardant chemicals of any place in the world.
 These are linked to serious health problems, including cancer, and kids are the most vulnerable.

 In the 1970s, thousands of people died from fires caused by cigarettes.
 The cigarette companies needed a scapegoat, and they blamed furniture around the cigarette for not being fireproof.

 There was a man at the Tobacco Institute named Peter Sparber, and he was planted inside the National Associate of State Fire Marshals.
 The fire marshals named him their legislative representative, and they weren't aware that big tobacco was paying him 200 dollars an hour for work they thought was volunteer work.
 Peter Sparber convinced the fire marshals to deliver the message of big tobacco that furniture was causing fires and not cigarettes.

 Peter Sparber would then work for different industries, including pesticides, automobiles, coal, and oil.

 The problem is that there are other people like him out there.

 James Hansen, the former head of the Goddard Institute for Space Studies at NASA, spoke out about climate change in 1988.

 James Hansen, a climate scientist, had proposed an experiment to go to Venus on the Pioneer Venus Mission to determine why Venus was so hot.
 It turned out that the greenhouse effect was the reason why Venus had a temperature of about 600 degrees.